Water Activities on The Crystal Coast

-Looking for some fun water activities on The Crystal Coast?
-We got some great suggestions for you!
+How about a little vitamin sea?
+If you’re looking for some fun water activities on the Crystal Coast we got some great suggestions for you!

-Bogue Banks is comprised of five townships – Emerald Isle at the western end of the island, followed by Indian Beach, Salter Path, Pine Knoll Shores, and Atlantic Beach at the eastern end of the island.
-Located just east of Bogue Banks are The Cape Lookout National Seashore and Shackleford Banks where you can catch a glimpse of the wild island ponies, explore and collect shells and even climb the Cape Lookout Lighthouse!
+Bogue Banks comprises five townships – Emerald Isle at the western end of the island, followed by Indian Beach, Salter Path, Pine Knoll Shores, and Atlantic Beach at the eastern end of the island.
+Located just east of Bogue Banks are The Cape Lookout National Seashore and Shackleford Banks, where you can catch a glimpse of the wild island ponies, explore and collect shells and even climb the Cape Lookout Lighthouse!

 Consider These Fun Water Activities on The Crystal Coast

 Surfing the Crystal Coast is a popular pastime for locals and vacationers.
 Pick a day with light winds and find a secluded spot on the beach to test the waters.
-Using a longer surfboard and practicing standing up on the beach will make learning easier if it’s your first time riding the waves.
+Using a longer surfboard and practicing standing up on the beach will make learning more straightforward if it’s your first time riding the waves.
 If you’re a more experienced surfer, try the waves at The Point.
-The currents tend to be stronger and paddling out more challenging there.
-Need a board, or surfing lessons?
+The currents tend to be stronger, and paddling out is more challenging.
+Need a board or surfing lessons?
 Call our office or visit a local surf shop.

 Bodyboarding is also a great alternative to surfing for kids to try.
 Kids will want to look for a soft board for safety.
 Take the board out into the breakers and when a wave comes, paddle with it under your body, using it to ride the wave without standing up.